Tulum vs Playa del Carmen with Kids: An Honest Comparison

 Walkability with Kids

-This is where Playa del Carmen wins decisively.
+Playa del Carmen wins this one decisively.
 Quinta Avenida is a 2-mile stretch of car-free pedestrian street with restaurants, ice cream, a chocolate museum, and shops.
-You can walk from your hotel to dinner and back without a car or a taxi.
+You walk from your hotel to dinner and back without a car.
 Strollers work.
 Toddlers can walk.
 Kids can run ahead.

 Tulum requires a vehicle.
-The Beach Zone is 10 km long, and a taxi from one end to the other costs $20 to $40 each way.
-If you are at a hotel mid-strip, you will spend significantly on transportation just to leave for dinner.
+The Beach Zone is 10 km long, and a taxi from one end to the other runs $20 to $40 each way.
+If your hotel is mid-strip, you will spend real money on transportation just to leave for dinner.
 Consider renting bikes if your kids are 8 and up.
 The bike lane along the Beach Zone is genuinely safe and beautiful.
-A lightweight umbrella stroller covers shorter distances but you will not stroll the whole zone.
+A lightweight umbrella stroller works for shorter distances.
+You will not stroll the whole zone.

 Food for Picky Eaters and Foodie Families

 Playa del Carmen has dozens of family-friendly restaurants where one kid can have pasta, another can have a quesadilla, and the parents can have ceviche or barbacoa.
 La Vagabunda, Mexicalli, and Sur Steak House are all reliable.
-Quinta Avenida has international options too, so a kid having a meltdown can have pizza.
+Quinta Avenida has international options too, so a kid mid-meltdown can have pizza.

-Tulum's restaurants are stunning but pricey, and many of them are designed for adult evenings rather than family meals.
-The exceptions: La Eufemia on the beach is genuinely family friendly, Hartwood is famous but not great for kids, and the Pueblo side has affordable taquerias that are perfect for family lunch.
-Bring a Mexican cookbook home if you fall in love with the flavors and want to recreate them.
+Tulum's restaurants are stunning but pricey, and many are designed for adult evenings rather than family meals.
+The exceptions: La Eufemia on the beach is genuinely family-friendly, Hartwood is famous but not great for kids, and the Pueblo side has affordable taquerias that are perfect for family lunch.
+Bring a Mexican cookbook home if you fall in love with the flavors.
+Don Luis taught me to make mole over six months in San Miguel and I still cook from his notes every other Sunday.

 Cenotes and Ruins

 This is the tie.
-Both Tulum and Playa del Carmen are equally well-positioned for cenote and ruin day trips:
+Both are equally well-positioned for cenote and ruin day trips:

 Where to Stay With Kids